 The desolate location of Wuthering Heights in Emily Bronte's classic novel.

 The farmhouse remains at Top Withens bear little resemblance to the house described in Wuthering Heights, but the situation is likely to have been in Emily Bronte’s mind when she wrote of the setting.

 There really is no better place to ponder the dark, brooding and immensely passionate nature of Cathy and Heathcliffe as they grew from youngsters into adulthood.

 As well as being isolated, the weather too would have dictated so much of Emily’s thoughts and this is also reflected in the nature of her characters.

-Top Withens is a location on our ‘Escape To The Moor’ guided walk which takes you off the beaten track to all the key Bronte beauty spots on Haworth Moor.
+Top Withens is also a location on our ‘Escape To The Moor’ guided walk which takes you off the beaten track to all the key Bronte beauty spots on Haworth Moor.